JacobNoahGlik/GradeAssistant_PoC/README.md

 Upload Google Form responses, projected grades, and resulting grade book to Google Sheets

 ###### Please note this readme's [Possible Considerations for Enterprise Use section](#Possible-Considerations-for-Enterprise-Use) before implementing this codebase for enterprise use.
-This is a Proof of Concept and with that in mind: we have taken short-cuts that you may wish to remedy before using this codebase directly for enterprise use.
+With that in mind, this is a Proof of Concept: we have taken shortcuts that you may wish to fix before using this codebase directly for enterprise use.

 ## Usage